pkmtum/generative-physics-informed-pde/readme.md

-Name: GenerativePhysicsInformedPDE

 # Content

 This repository contains the implementation of a generative model, employing semi-supervised learning and physical constraints to learn the input-output map implicitly defined by a linear elliptic partial differential equation.
 The encoder and decoder are based on convolutional neural networks, and a physical coarse-grained model is embedded within the computational graph of PyTorch.
-The model is trained using stochastic variational inference to optimize the evidence lower bound, which in addition to making use of unlabeled and labeled data is also incorporates physical constraints.
+The model is trained using stochastic variational inference to optimize the evidence lower bound, which incorporates physical information in addition to labeled and unlabeled data.

 # Dependencies